MarishaHoza/songr/README.md

         1. Line 1: Database name `albums` should be replaced if you created a database with a different name above
         2. Line 2: Username `marishoz` should be replaced with your postgres username
         3. Line 3: If you are on a windows/linux machine, `postgrespassword` should be replaced with your postgres password, and you should remove the `#` at the start of the line which signifies commented out code.
 If you are on a mac, this step is not required.
         4. Line 4: Remove the `#` at the start of the line (this signifies commented out code) __only for the first time you run the application__.
-After your initial run, comment this line out again, or you will not have data persistance between runs.
+After your initial run, comment this line out again, or you will not have data persistence between runs.
 2. Use the gradle bootRun command to start Spring
     ```
     $ gradle bootRun